Gnar61/Gnar61/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently learning webdesign and more specifically JavaScript
+🌱 I’m currently learning webdesign and more specifically JavaScript.
+Planning to learn Java and Python in the future